BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### Mar 22, 2014 - 1.14.2  ###
+* Added some convenience methods that make it easier to get time statistics about the last frame
+* Removed a unit test that only tested assumptions the Framescheduler relied on and sometimes crashed other unittests

 ### Mar 9, 2014 - 1.14.1  ###
 * Identified a race condition in Mutexes on Mac OS 10.6.8 that locks tests in about 50% of trials
 * Split Unit tests for mutexes into smaller groups to ease future troubleshooting.